 Most software companies offer a bug report form that’s akin to a black hole.
 You submit the bug report and that’s the last you hear of it.
 You have no idea whether anyone else is suffering the same issue, whether there’s a workaround, or whether it’s been fixed.

-Adobe has taken a different course with the Photoshop family of products, which includes Lightroom and Lightroom mobile.
-Some years ago, the Digital Imaging team introduced the Feedback Forum.
+Adobe has taken a different course with the Photoshop family of products, which includes the original Lightroom Classic and the newer Lightroom Cloud Ecosystem.
+Some years ago, the Digital Imaging team introduced the separate Feedback Forum.
+Now, in 2021, this has been integrated into the main Adobe Community Forums.

 At first glance, it looks like yet another Lightroom forum, but this one’s different:

 - It’s a direct line to the engineering teams.
-Although Adobe staff can’t reply to every single thread, they do read everything, and often you’ll see the engineers personally replying to threads.
+Although Adobe staff can’t reply to every single thread, they do read all of the bugs and feature requests, and often you’ll see the engineers and QE team members personally replying to threads.

 - If Adobe can’t replicate the issue, they can communicate with you to get additional information.
 You’ll note some users have additional titles:

-- Official Rep, Principle Computer Scientist, Employee and other similar titles are Adobe staff, whether they work in the support, development or quality engineering departments.
+- Adobe Employees (and other similar titles) are Adobe staff, whether they work in the support, development or quality engineering departments.

-- Champions are volunteers who have been recognized by Adobe as being helpful forum members with excellent product knowledge.
+- Adobe Community Professionals are volunteers who have been recognized by Adobe as being helpful forum members with excellent product knowledge.
 They assist staff in testing reported bugs and requesting additional information necessary to reproduce issues.

-- Official Rep, Principle Computer Scientist, Employee and other similar titles are Adobe staff, whether they work in the support, development or quality engineering departments.
+- Adobe Employees (and other similar titles) are Adobe staff, whether they work in the support, development or quality engineering departments.

 - When lots of users are reporting the same issue, spotting the commonalities can be the key to tracking down the cause of the problem.